 In the process of rebuilding his life, Crandell realized traditional recovery programs weren’t always enough to help people refocus their addictive drives into positive actions.
 In his pursuit of recovery, he applied his energy to pursue the most grueling sport imaginable, the Ironman™ triathlon: A 2.4 mile swim, 112 mile bike, and 26.2 mile run.
 Crandell ran his first triathlon in 1999 and has never looked back.

-Clean and sober since 1993, Crandell has completed 24 full-length Ironman™ triathlons across the world.
-In 2008, he was the only person in the world to complete the Ultraman™ Hawaii triathlon, which is a 3 day test of endurance, consisting of 6.2 miles of swimming and 90 miles of biking on day 1, 171.2 miles of biking on day 2 and 52.4 miles of running on day 3.
+In 2008 he was the only person in the world to complete the UltramanTM Hawaii triathlon, which is a 3 day test of endurance consisting of 6.2 miles of swimming and 90 miles of biking on day 1, 171.2 miles of biking on day 2 and 52.4 miles of running on day 3.
+Six days later Crandell completed IronmanTM Western Australia.

 Todd Crandell has chronicled his powerful mental and physical journeys in his books From Addict to Ironman (2006) and There is More than One Way to get to Cleveland (2013), as well as in the documentaries Addict (2003) and Running with Demons (2012).